vrurg/raku-Test-Async/docs/md/Test/Async/Hub.md

 `setup-from-plan`
 -----------------

 Setup suite parameters based on a plan profile hash.
-If called when suite stage is not `TSInitializing` then throws `X::PlanTooLate`.
+If called when suite stage is not `TSInitializing` then throws `Test::Async::X::PlanTooLate`.

 The keys supported by profile are: